A fun, lively music show sure to send you home with a case of the disco fever!

 How did you meet?

 Stephen: “James and I have been working together for over five years now.
 We knew we wanted to cross over into the producing side of things and there’s a lot of successful acts in this town, but the Bee Gees wasn’t here.
 I always loved their music, and I think we just felt like it would be a good hole to fill in town.
 Over the years of working with ABBA and Beach Boys, I felt James and I had both gained the necessary skills to produce this kind of show.
 We knew together, as a team, we could pull together an exciting, new show for town.
 We knew after the pandemic, it would be a strange time to try to do something like this, but we thought it might be a good year to do it.
 So far it’s been pretty good for us.
 We have fun, we enjoy what we do.
 None of what you see on stage is fake.
 We don’t put on an act, we’re all friends.
-I’ve even known Michael Frost for over ten years now so, when James and I were trying to find who we should have, it was a no brainer.
-We wanted knew we wanted Michael.
+I’ve even known Michael Frost for over ten years now so, when James and I were trying to find who we should have, it was a no-brainer.
+We knew we wanted Michael.
 He is amazing.”

 What are your rehearsals like?